 DocVerify documents cannot be altered or tampered with in any way once they are protected by the DocVerify VeriVault System.
-Best viewed with Adobe Reader or Adobe Acrobat. as defined by various Acts and/or Laws.
+Best viewed with Adobe Reader or Adobe Acrobat.
+All visible electronic signatures contained in this document are symbolic representations of the persons signature, and not intended to be an accurate depiction of the persons actual signature as defined by various Acts and/or Laws.